anthony-chao/Task-It/README.md

 ### PLACEHOLDER FOR GIF OF CREATING A NEW USER OR SIGN IN

 ### Projects
-* Users are able to view all their projects in a project drawer.
-Upon clicking on a project, the user will be redirected to a project show page that details the project's tasks.
+* Users are able to view all projects in the project drawer.
+Upon clicking on a project, the user will be redirected to a project show page that details all the project's tasks.
 * Users are able to add, edit and delete existing projects.

 ### PLACEHOLDER FOR GIF OF ADDING PROJECT

 ### Tasks
 * Users can view all of the tasks related to a project, as well as add, edit and delete projects.
+* Users will also have the ability to mark a task as complete or incomplete, which will update the project's completeness status.

-### PLACEHOLDER FOR GIF OF ADDING PROJECT
+### PLACEHOLDER FOR GIF OF ADDING TASK

 ### Live Chat